jazzband/django-permission/README.txt

 What is it?
 ===========

-django-permissions provides per-object permissions for Django.
+django-permissions provides per-object permissions for Django on roles: http://en.wikipedia.org/wiki/Role-based_access_control

 Code
 ====